Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Methods

 To simplify the energy landscape, we group connected nodes on the same energy level into \emph{clusters}; we denote $\cC$ to be the total number of clusters.
 Two clusters $a$ and $b$ are connected if any pair of their constituent variable configurations are connected; the weight $w_{ab}$ of the connection is the total number of links between their constituent configurations.
 We call this energy landscape the \emph{coarse-grained energy landscape} (CEL).
 The corresponding CEL of the FEL in \fig{fig_fel}(a) is shown in \fig{fig_fel}(b), where the number of nodes is reduced from $2^N=32$ in FEL to $\cC=17$ in CEL.

-As shown in \fig{fig_ncluster}(a), as $N$ further increases, the ratio $\cC/2^N$ decreases exponentially with $N$, implying that an extensive number of configurations can be grouped in CEL for a clear presentation.
-This also implies that $\cC\propto 2^{\gamma N}$, with $\gamma<1$.
-As shown in \fig{fig_ncluster}(b), $\gamma$ increases with $\alpha$, implying that the structure of energy landscape is more complicated at large $\alpha$, consistent with our understanding of algorithmic-hard regimes compared with easy ones at small $\alpha$.
+One may remark that two configurations differ by a single spin or variable flip are usually considered indistinguishable in the theoretical analyses under the thermodynamics limit, in such case only energy barriers of a height of at least the order of $O(\sqrt{N})$ is relevant.
+Nevertheless, the objective of this study is not to analyze small systems as in the theoretical analyses in the thermodynamic limit, but instead we do the opposite to examine the trace of insights from the predictions in the thermodynamic limit to finite systems via visualizing the complete energy landscapes.
+In small systems, such a single spin or variable flip is important, for instance, in simulated annealing a single spin flip leading to higher or lower energy does affect its transition probability.
+Thus, in our case of small systems, we define configuration clusters using single variable flips.